-In addition to Maths, English and Modern Languages you will make five personal choices at the end of S2.
-It is anticipated that you will be working at fourth level in your subjects although some learners may require a more tailored curriculum to best suit their needs.
+In addition to Maths and English you will make five personal choices at the end of S3.
+The five subjects that you select will be offered at National 3, National 4 or National 5 level.

 Business and Technology

 In S1 and S2 you follow a Business and Technology course.
 This subject is split into four discrete subjects in S3 and S4.